yashp1932/embedded-lidar-style-scanner/README.md

    - MSP432E401Y steps a 28BYJ-48 motor via ULN2003 at 11.25° increments.
    - VL53L1X measures distance (up to 4 m) via I2C at each angular position.
 2. **UART Streaming**
-   - Firmware packages millimeter readings into a byte stream at 115,200 bps.
+   - The firmware packages millimeter readings into a byte stream at 115,200 bps.
    - A pushbutton toggles scanning on demand, and LEDs indicate status.
 3. **PC Visualization**
    - `scanner_visualizer.py` uses `pyserial` to read UART data, converts polar coordinates (angle + distance) to Cartesian points, and renders live 3D slices in Open3D.